riotrequest/filter_emails.py/README.md

 # Spamtrap Hit Detector

 ## Overview
-This Python script is designed to assist email system administrators and cybersecurity professionals in identifying potential spamtrap interactions within their email logs.
+This Python script is designed to assist email system administrators and cybersecurity professionals using GreenArrowEmail.com in identifying potential spamtrap interactions within their email logs.
 By leveraging the `hvmail_get_possible_spamtrap_hits` command, the script scans for emails sent from a specified IP address over a designated date and time range, extracting email addresses that may be spamtraps.

 ## Features
 - Automates the detection of possible spamtrap hits from specified IP addresses.